Foundations of a Compositional Systems Biology: Acknowledgements

 \section{Acknowledgements}

-Thank you to my many colleagues for the discussions that seeded and developed the ideas behind this essay, especially to Ryan Spangler for co-developing the process bigraph framework and software.
-This work was supported under NSF grant OCE-2019589 to the Center for Chemical Currencies of a Microbial Planet, and by NIH award P41GM109824 to the Center for Reproducible Biomedical Modeling.
+Thank you to my many colleagues for the discussions that seeded and developed the ideas behind this article, especially to Ryan Spangler for co-developing the process bigraph framework and software.
+E.A. is funded by NSF award OCE-2019589 to the Center for Chemical Currencies of a Microbial Planet, by NIH award P41GM109824 to the Center for Reproducible Biomedical Modeling, and John Templeton Foundation award \#62825.
+This is C-CoMP publication \#48.
 We thank BioRender.com for providing the tools to create the scientific illustrations used in this paper.
-This is C-CoMP publication \#48.